hastec-fr/apash/README.md

 ## <a id="troubleshooting" ></a> ❓ Troubleshooting
 ### Apash command is not found
 If you're using ZSH, please check that $APASH_HOME_DIR is well defined.<br/>
 If not, the script install.sh has may be directly executed after download without specifying the shell.
 So the shebang of the script (bash) has been used instead of zsh.
-It is suggested to cleanup the $HOME/.apash and remove lines from $HOME/.bashrc and redo the installation taking care about the "| zsh" (or zsh -c "./install.sh").
+It is suggested to cleanup the $HOME/.apash and remove lines from $HOME/.bashrc and reinstall taking care of the "| zsh" (or zsh -c "./install.sh").

 ### The first import is very slow (many seconds)
 The way to import scripts with desired shell/version takes times due to the recusive resolution.
 To reduce this time a cache has been put in place.
-It provides directly the list of script to source and only the shell/version are resolved.
+It directly provides the list of scripts to source and only the shell/version are resolved.
 So if the first import is very long, it means the cache is certainly not used.
-Check firts that $APASH_HOME_DIR/cache has some cache files inside.
+Check first that $APASH_HOME_DIR/cache has some cache files inside.
 ```bash
 find $APASH_HOME_DIR/cache -name "*.cache"
 ```
-Then if its a new function, you have created its cache:
+Then if it's a new function, you have created its cache:
 ```bash
 find $APASH_HOME_DIR/cache -name "myFunction.cache"